John Clough Holmes: Legacy

 In 1861, a major reorganization of the college transferred control from the Board of Education to the newly formed Board of Agriculture.
 Holmes was "not retained despite the urging of his colleagues and the unquestioned spiritual debt which the College owed him."
 Holmes returned to the Detroit area, lived another twenty-six years, and remained active in his community.
 Although he continued to be, as President T. C. Abbot wrote circa 1883, "a not infrequent and always welcome visitor at the college, and one of its warmest friends," Holmes never again held any official position at the college.
 There is no known explanation for this change of fortune, but as Lautner wrote, "clearly there were troubles here other than financial ones that are not suggested in the minutes."

 Professor Lautner contrasts Holmes' legacy with that of John Harvard, whose donation of a modest library and four hundred British pounds led to a major university that bears his name, implying that MSU's debt to Holmes is far greater.
 Professor William J. Beal called him "the most important agent" of the school, while President Abbot said, "To no one man is the College so much indebted as John Clough Holmes."
-One hundred years after the founding, Madison Kuhn's high regard for Holmes was clear, using as the frontispiece of his book a painting clearly meant to signify the exact moment of the Agricultural College's genesis with an almost mythological glow.
+One hundred years after the founding, college historian Madison Kuhn's high regard for Holmes was clear, using as the frontispiece of his book a painting clearly meant to signify the exact moment of the Agricultural College's genesis with an almost mythological glow.
 Finally in 1965, MSU named a new six story modernist residence hall after Holmes.
 The building still stands to this day, and is home to the Lyman Briggs College.